In This Series:

 He and his wife Janet signed up for a Bible study.
 Mark instructed Janet not to speak during the Bible study, telling her “women are to keep silent in the churches” (1 Cor.
 14:34).

 Although Janet had questions, she remained silent in order to “submit” to her husband.
 Like many abusers, Mark distorted Scripture to manipulate his wife’s behavior.

-“Ephesians 5:24-28 reminds us that as Christ died for the Church, a man should give his life for his wife,” writes Hegstrom.
+“Ephesians 5:24-28 reminds us that as Christ died for the Church, a man should give his life for his wife,” Ibid, p.
+123writes Hegstrom.

 Caring for victims of emotional abuse